openspending/fiscal-data-package/spec/index.md

 {
   "name": "date",
   "dimensionType": "datetime",

-  # note the list of fields is for illustration - you can have any fields you like
+  # note: the list of fields is for illustration - you can have any
+  # fields you like

   "fields": [
     {
       "name": "year",